N4v1ds0n/budget-ledger/readme.md

 - **Import CSV**
   - load csv files from inside the build
   - add entries to user-database
-  - user story 3 covered
+  - user story 5 covered
 - **Summarize**
   - Group by `category` or `date`
   - Filter by custom start and end dates
-  - user stories 4, 6 covered
+  - user stories 4 covered
 - **Export to CSV**
   - Custom date range
   - Clean CSV output with all relevant fields
   - output to folder in build
-  - user story 5 covered
+  - user story 6 covered
 - **Clean CLI Design**
   - Modular structure
   - Dynamic menus